Allenkuzma/langhaiblogs/README-EN.md

 [中文](./README.md)

 Introduction:
-Langhai Blog is a single architecture project built quickly based on SpirngBoot, which is simple and convenient to deploy and suitable for personal blog system construction.
+Langhai Blog is a single architecture project built quickly based on SpringBoot, which is simple and convenient to deploy and suitable for personal blog system construction.

 Online presentation：http://www.langhai.cc